 Private criminal investigators, also known as private detectives or private eyes, have the advantage of working with clients and cases of their choosing.
 Many offer background checks, surveillance, and the tracking down of missing people.
 While private criminal investigator jobs may not require a specific educational background, many regions have specific licensing requirements, including written tests.
 Many private investigators are former law enforcement officers who work closely with law enforcement to conduct surveillance and sting operations.

 A crime scene investigator goes to places where crimes are suspected to have occurred and looks for important details that could lead to evidence.
 These professionals frequently have a criminal justice background and must have a keen sense of analysis in order to find important details while ignoring minor ones.
 Working as a crime scene investigator also necessitates adhering to all applicable legal guidelines for the handling and examination of evidence.
-If evidence is tainted, obtained illegally, or handled incorrectly, it may be ruled inadmissible the court, leading to the dismissal of important cases.
+If evidence is tainted, obtained illegally, or handled incorrectly, it may be ruled inadmissible by the court, leading to the dismissal of important cases.

-Expert witness work can be done both private and law enforcement-affiliated investigators.
-This enables them to act as paid consultants hired lawyers to provide a professional opinion or testify based on an independent analysis of crime scene evidence.
+Expert witness work can be done by both private and law enforcement-affiliated investigators.
+This enables them to act as paid consultants hired by lawyers to provide a professional opinion or testify based on an independent analysis of crime scene evidence.
 In order for the court to give their opinion due weight, expert witnesses must have a long history of experience and a good reputation.